patrickbucher/docs/weinberg/how-software-is-built.md

 An organization expresses that it is in crisis by the attitudes towards its customers.
 If it gets too entangled with its internal problems, it forgets its reason for existence.
-Complaints about too many customers and their "unreasonable" demands are uttered.
+Complaints about too many customers and their “unreasonable” demands are uttered.
 The more customers an organization has, the more requirements it needs to fulfill, the bigger the system becomes—and, due to the Size/Complexity dynamic—the more complex.
 The chances of conflicting requirements also grows, causing additional trouble to resolve—either by